-The Conservation Foundation will strive to be diverse and inclusive throughout the organization in order to stay relevant, effective, open to new and different perspectives, sensitive to the needs of the communities we serve, and able to develop and remain leaders in conservation into the future.
+The Conservation Foundation will strive to be diverse, equitable and inclusive throughout the organization in order to stay relevant, effective, open to new and different perspectives, sensitive to the needs of the communities we serve, and able to develop and remain leaders in conservation into the future.

 - We have been implementing youth education programs in culturally diverse and under-served communities for more than 20 years.

-- For years, children from diverse communities have visited our McDonald Farm in Naperville to see a real working farm and learn about how food is grown.
+- For years, children from diverse communities have been visiting our McDonald Farm in Naperville to see a real farm and learn about how food is grown.

-- Both staff and board have participated in diversity and inclusion training to help us better understand and manage our cultural biases.
+- Both staff and board participate in diversity and inclusion training to help us better understand our cultural biases and mange those better.